gitter-badger/koueki/README.md

 Koueki aims to do *one thing* and *one thing well*.
-It will not offer all of the bells and whistles of MISP - none of this "export in every format under the sun" - Koueki stores events, and attributes to those events and nothing more.
+It will not offer all of the bells and whistles of MISP - none of this "export in every format under the sun" - Koueki stores events and attributes to those events and nothing more.

 ## Installation